check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Code-Editors.md

 to keep track that everything written in the file is written correctly.
 You are responsible to ensure your code is formatted so that it can be clearly read.
 You get no help from the computer to ensure your file is being written correctly or that it is formatted clearly.
 Sometimes your code must be repetitive or you find the same block of code must be reproduced elsewhere in your file.
-This can be tedious and waste time better spent on actualy development.
+This can be tedious and waste time better spent on actually development.
 In order to solve some of these problems, developers over the years have created programs that allow you to write your code, help you format it correctly, point out any errors, and keep your files organized.
 All this is done by the program so you don't have to do it yourself.
 The simplest of these are called text-editors.